Xfennec/progress/README.md

 for coreutils basic commands (cp, mv, dd, tar, gzip/gunzip, cat, ...) currently running on your system and displays the percentage of copied data.

+It can now also display an estimated throughput (using -w flag).

 ![cv screenshot with cp and mv](https://raw.github.com/Xfennec/cv/master/capture.png)

-It's probably easy to add a progress bar, and with a bit more work, a "top-like" mode with estimated time and data throughput.
+It's probably easy to add a progress, show estimated time, and with a bit more work, provide a "top-like" mode with more accurate informations.

 How do you build it ?
 ---------------------